obfuscatedgenerated/ClickbaitDetector/README.md

 ### quicksave.py

-Depreacted due to KeyboardInturrept catching.
+Deprecated due to KeyboardInturrept catching.
 Used to load checkpoints and then fully save the model in the case that you abandon training early.

 ### generate.py